What Does It Mean When You Dream You Are Falling?

 How to Understand Your Dream

-Traditional dream symbol meanings and interpretations are always general in nature because they have to be.
-Without adding the details of a specific dream there can't be a specific meaning decoded for yours.
+Traditional dream symbol meanings and interpretations are always general because they have to be.
+Without looking at the unique details of a specific dream, there can't be a specific meaning decoded for yours.

 That is why the context and circumstances of your dream are so important to understanding it.

 Think about the whole picture of your dream.
-Was it so bad you thought you were falling to your death?
-Or were you just falling off of a chair?
-Did you feel fear, or, embarrassment?
-Did you complete the fall, or did your dream end before you landed?
+Was it so bad you thought you were falling to your death ... or were you just falling off of a chair?
+Did you feel terror ... or embarrassment?
+Did your fall end or did your dream end before you landed?

-Keep these questions in mind as you read through these interpretations to decode what they mean to you.
+Keep these questions in mind as you read through these interpretations to decode what your dream means.
 And most importantly, keep in mind that your dream is really a subconscious message from yourself.
-Deep down, you know the answer, you just have to understand it.
+Deep down, you know the answer, you just have to uncover your understanding.

-- Falling out of something, or off of something
+- Falling out of something (an airplane) or off of something (like a building)

 - Being pushed